Our Story

 The organization achieved a milestone success in 1999, when TRP was named the lead agency for Pilsen in LISC Chicago’s New Communities Program, a national comprehensive community development model advocated by the Local Initiatives Support Corporation.
 As lead agency for Pilsen, TRP convened over a dozen neighborhood organizations and agencies to form the Pilsen Planning Committee, whose Quality of Life Plan for Pilsen laid out a five-year revitalization plan for the community.

 TRP has evolved into a statewide Social Impact Organization (SIO.)
 We work to improve the lives of individuals and families by creating wealth, building assets, and engaging residents to be catalysts for change.
-Rooted in Chicago’s Mexican immigrant community, TRP’s impact now extends across the City of Chicago and through the State of Illinois; we are making steady progress towards leveraging, developing, and preserving more than $1 billion in community wealth by 2025, our
+Rooted in Pilsen, TRP’s impact now extends across the City of Chicago and through the State of Illinois; we have developed and preserved more than $1 billion in community wealth.

 Previous